 She burst into tears as she alluded to it, and for a few minutes could not speak another word.
 Darcy, in wretched suspense, could only say something indistinctly of his concern, and observe her in compassionate silence.
 At length she spoke again.
 "I have just had a letter from Jane, with such dreadful news.
 It cannot be concealed from anyone.
-My youngest sister has left all her friends-has eloped;-has thrown herself into the power of-of Mr Wickham.
-They have gone off together from Brighton.
+My younger sister has left all her friends--has eloped; has thrown herself into the power of--of Mr. Wickham.
+They are gone off together from Brighton.
 You know him too well to doubt the rest.
-She has no money, no connections, nothing that can tempt him to-she is lost forever."
+She has no money, no connections, nothing that can tempt him to--she is lost for ever."

 Darcy was fixed in astonishment.
 "When I consider," she added in a yet more agitated voice, "that I might have prevented it!
 I, who knew what he was.
-Had I but explained some part of it only-some part of what I learned, to my own family?
+Had I but explained some part of it only--some part of what I learnt, to my own family!
 Had his character been known, this could not have happened.
-But it is all-all too late now."
+But it is all--all too late now."

-"I am grieved indeed," cried Darcy; "grieved -shocked.
-But is it certain-absolutely certain?"
+"I am grieved indeed," cried Darcy; "grieved--shocked.
+But is it certain--absolutely certain?"

-"Oh yes!
-They left Brighton together on Sunday night, and were traced almost to London, but not beyond: they are certainly not gone to Scotland."
+"Oh, yes!
+They left Brighton together on Sunday night, and were traced almost to London, but not beyond; they are certainly not gone to Scotland."